morgonxak/mindwave-python/README.md

 Linux and Mac-friendly Python parser to connect and interact with multiple NeuroSky MindWave headsets from one machine.

-This is the software used by Dennykim.ml (https://dennykim.ml/) for all of our internal MindWave projects.
+This is the software used by Dennykim.ml (https://dennykim.ml/) for all of our MindWave projects.

 Basic Usage
 -----------